stancheff/pykdump/Doc/developerdoc/crash.rst

    This is a swiss-army knife subroutine to convert a byte string into integers or a list of integers.
-In C, we have integers of different sizes, signed/unsigned and arrays of integers (this subroutine can hadnle 1-dimensional arrays only).
+In C, we have integers of different sizes, signed/unsigned and arrays of integers (this subroutine can handle 1-dimensional arrays only).
 After we read a chunk of memory, it is represented by a byte string.
 Thus subroutine converts it according as specified by arguments.
 We assume that byte string consists of *int* for this architecture.
 So you cannot use this